albrow/zoom/README.md

 ```

 When you call Save, Zoom converts all the fields of the model into a format suitable for Redis and stores them
 as a Redis hash.
-Struct fields can be any custom or built-in type, but cannot be functions or recursive data
-structures.
-If the model you are saving does not already have an id, Zoom will mutate the model by generating and
+If the model you are saving does not already have an id, Zoom will mutate the model by
-assigning one via the SetId method.
-Ids assigned by Zoom have two components: the current unix time with
+generating and assigning one via the SetId method.
+Ids assigned by Zoom have two components: the current unix
-millisecond precision and a randomly generated 16-character string.
-When Ids are generated this way, collisions
+time with millisecond precision and a randomly generated 16-character string.
+When Ids are generated this way,
-are still possible, but they are highly, highly unlikely.
+collisions are still possible, but they are highly, highly unlikely.

 ### Finding a Single Model